A microscopic theory of Curzon-Ahlborn heat engine

 where $T_{C}$ and $T_{H}$ denote the temperatures of the cold and the hot heat baths.
-The CA efficiency is in a similar form to the Carnot efficiency, and is only relevant to the temperatures of the two heat baths and is independent of any other details.
+The CA efficiency is in a similar form to the Carnot efficiency, and is only relevant to the temperatures of the two heat baths and is independent of any other characteristic of the heat engine.
+The CA efficiency aroused a lot of attention and led to many following-up researches (see for example Refs. \citep{Rubin1979,Rubin1979a,schmiedl2007efficiency,Dechant2017}).
+It has become a paradigmatic result in studies dealing with thermodynamic optimization in the framework of finite-time and stochastic thermodynamics.
 In addition, the CA efficiency is relevant to many practical thermal machines \citep{Esposito_2010}.

-The original derivation of the CA efficiency \citep{yvon1955proceedings,chambadal1957recuperation,novikov1958efficiency,curzon1975efficiency} is based on a lot of assumptions, such as the endoreversible assumption and the assumption of constant temperature difference.
-But the relevance of these assumptions to the microscopic dynamics remains unclear.
-Also, in these studies, the control scheme of the work parameter which is essential to construct the optimal cycle can never be determined.
-In the past two decades, a lot of efforts have been made to seek a microscopic interpretation of the CA efficiency.
+The CA efficiency as the EMP has also been derived in some different setups \citep{Hernandez2014}.
+For example, in Ref. \citep{van2005thermodynamic} it is shown that CA efficiency is a result which can be obtained in the well-founded linear irreversible thermodynamics.
 In Ref. \citep{Esposito_2010}, the CA efficiency, as the EMP, is derived in the symmetric low-dissipation regime, where the irreversible entropy production is assumed inversely proportional to the period of a cycle.
-Such a $1/\tau$-scaling has been recently verified in the experiment of finite-time isothermal compression of dry air \citep{Ma2019}.
-Nevertheless, the symmetric low-dissipation regime seems to be irrelevant to the endoreversible assumption \citep{yvon1955proceedings,chambadal1957recuperation,novikov1958efficiency,curzon1975efficiency,Rubin1979,Rubin1979a,Chen1989}, even though both lead to the CA efficiency as the EMP.
-In some other dynamical models, the EMP deviates from the CA efficiency \citep{van2005thermodynamic,schmiedl2007efficiency,Tu2008,Izumida2008,Esposito_2010,Wang2012,Cavina2017,Ma2018b,Abiuso2020,Abah2012,Cisneros2007,Izumida2009,SanchezSalas2010,Nakamura2020,Fu2020,Lavenda2007,Tu2020,Bauer2016,Chen1994,Chen2019a,Dann2020}, probably due to different situations of these models.
-Thus, a thorough understanding about the preconditions under which the CA efficiency is the EMP remains to be clarified.
-Also, experimental realization of the CA engine has never been achieved so far probably due to the lack of a microscopic theory including the control scheme of the CA engine.
+Such a $1/\tau$-scaling has been recently verified in the experiment of finite-time isothermal compression of dry air \citep{Ma2019,Chen2021}.
+These studies confirm the validity of the CA efficiency as the EMP in many heat engine models.
+Meanwhile, in some other models, the EMP deviates from the CA efficiency \citep{van2005thermodynamic,schmiedl2007efficiency,Tu2008,Izumida2008,Esposito_2010,Wang2012,Cavina2017,Ma2018b,Abiuso2020,Abah2012,Cisneros2007,Izumida2009,SanchezSalas2010,Nakamura2020,Fu2020,Lavenda2007,Tu2020,Bauer2016,Chen1994,Chen2019a,Dann2020,Deffner2018,Smith2020,Bonanca2019,Tu2012,Chen2011}, probably due to different circumstances of these models.